loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

 Both continuous-promotion vCluster templates use `sleepmode.loft.sh/ignore-user-agents: argo*` so normal Argo CD cluster health checks do not constantly wake sleeping vClusters.

-Because of that, the Argo CD Applications that target those sleeping vClusters also subscribe to `notifications.argoproj.io/subscribe.wakeup-vcluster.vcluster-platform: ''`.
-That subscription triggers an Argo CD Notification only when an app becomes `OutOfSync`, which then calls the shared `vcluster-wakeup-proxy` service to wake the vCluster on demand.
+Because of that, the Argo CD Applications that target those sleeping vClusters also need explicit wake-up metadata:

+- `notifications.argoproj.io/subscribe.wakeup-vcluster.vcluster-platform: ''`
+- `metadata.labels.vclusterProjectId`
+- `metadata.labels.vclusterName`

+When one of those Applications becomes `OutOfSync`, Argo CD Notifications sends a webhook to the shared `vcluster-wakeup-proxy` service.
+The proxy then issues the wake-triggering request to vCluster Platform for the target VCI, instead of waiting for normal Argo polling to wake it indirectly.

 The shared notification template and proxy live under the pull-request-environments use case:

 - [../argocd-vcluster-pull-request-environments/manifests/argocd-notifications-cm.yaml](../argocd-vcluster-pull-request-environments/manifests/argocd-notifications-cm.yaml)
 - [../argocd-vcluster-pull-request-environments/manifests/vcluster-wakeup-proxy.yaml](../argocd-vcluster-pull-request-environments/manifests/vcluster-wakeup-proxy.yaml)

 If you keep the `ignore-user-agents: argo*` annotation but do not install equivalent Argo Notifications wake-up plumbing, promotions into sleeping vClusters can appear stuck because Argo CD will no longer wake them by routine polling.
+Likewise, if the subscription annotation is present but the `vclusterProjectId` / `vclusterName` labels are missing, the wake-up template cannot resolve the correct target VCI.

 ---